netosantosbr/adotar-front/README.md

 ## Project Description

 The Adotar API was developed using TypeScript and React JS, leveraging the robustness of these technologies to create a powerful and user-friendly platform.
-Through this API, animal owners who wish to donate their pets and individuals interested in adoption can register and interact in a simple and intuitive manner.
+Through this APP, animal owners who wish to donate their pets and individuals interested in adoption can register and interact in a simple and intuitive manner.

 ## Utilized Stack